The credit score that finances a Tesla

 Tesla Financing Credit Score Requirements in 2026: Loan and Lease

-Tesla does not publish an official minimum credit score, but the practical answer for Tesla financing credit score expectations in 2026 is this: a score of roughly 700 or higher generally unlocks the most competitive APR, scores from about 660 to 699 typically qualify with steady income, and approvals in the 620 to 659 range happen when you bring a larger down payment, a co-signer, or both.
+You typically need a credit score of about 660 or higher to qualify for Tesla financing on solid terms in 2026, and roughly 700 or higher generally unlocks the most competitive APR.
+Tesla does not publish an official minimum Tesla financing credit score, and approvals in the 620 to 659 range still happen when you bring a larger down payment, a co-signer, or both.
 The Tesla credit score requirements are not a single number on a wall.
 Tesla and its lending partners weigh your full profile, including income, debt-to-income ratio, and down payment.
 The Tesla lease credit score bar tends to sit a little higher than the loan bar because a lease leaves the lender holding residual-value risk.
 This guide breaks down approval odds by score band, explains which bureau is typically pulled, and walks you through exactly how to get approved on a Model 3, Model Y, or Model S.

 What Credit Score Do You Need for Tesla Financing?